vppelli/chat-app/README.md

 ## Objective
 To build a chat app for mobile devices using React Native.
-The app will provide users with a chat interface and options to share images and their location.
+The app will provide users a chat interface and options to share images and their location.

 ### Case Study